 Billings is the largest town in Montana, but it tends to be neglected as a tourist destination.
 It is overshadowed by the Glacier National Park in the far north of the state, and Yellowstone to the south.
 However it has a stunning natural location in the Rocky Mountains, and it is surrounded by state parks and historic sites.
-There is lots to see and do, both in the city of Billings and in the surrounding countryside.
+There is lots to see and do in Billings, both in the city itself and in the surrounding countryside.

 Named after the president of the Northern Pacific Railway, Billings was built as a railroad town in 1882.
 It quickly grew as a commercial centre, and expanded again with the discovery of oil in the mid-20th century.

 But what you notice first is the spectacular geology of the town.
 On one side it is bounded by the Yellowstone River, on the other the huge Rimrocks (almost 250 tall in some places) loom over the city.
 This makes for a unique natural environment.

 In the early days Billings was very much a pioneer town, and you can still see buildings from that era in the historic centre.
 These include the Beaux Arts style Billings Depot, built for the railway in 1909 and now used as an events venue.
 Behind the Depot is a long series of information boards detailing the history of Billings and life in the west.

 Many of the historic buildings are in the Montana Avenue area, between 23rd and 30th Streets, and Visit Billings have produced a trail you can follow.
 You will notice that this is described as a Brewery Trail, as it takes in several craft breweries (and a couple of distilleries).
 I can recommend a stop in the Montana Brewing Co, housed in the old Montana Power Company building.
 This bar has its own brewery, and you can see the machinery at work.